 (3) 'Health care professional' means an individual who is licensed, certified, or otherwise authorized by the laws of this State to provide health care to members of the public.

-(4) 'Hindering the prosecution of female genital mutilation' means actions to include, but not be limited to the:
+(4) 'Hindering the prosecution of female genital mutilation' means actions to include, but not be limited to:

-(a) harboring or concealing a person who is known or believed by the facilitator to be planning to commit an act of female genital mutilation;
+(a) harboring or concealing a person who is known or believed to be planning to commit an act of female genital mutilation;

-(b) warning a person who is known or believed by the facilitator to be planning to commit an act of female genital mutilation of impending discovery or apprehension; or
+(b) warning a person who is known or believed to be planning to commit an act of female genital mutilation of impending discovery or apprehension; or

-(c) suppressing any physical evidence that might aid in the discovery or apprehension of a person who is known or believed by the facilitator to be planning to commit an act of female genital mutilation.
+(c) suppressing any physical evidence that might aid in the discovery or apprehension of a person who is known or believed to be planning to commit an act of female genital mutilation.